-Parallel Builds
+Parallel builds

-Running a build's jobs in parallel is a way to decrease your build’s total running time.
+Running a build's steps in parallel is a way to decrease your build's total running time.
 This guide will show you how to use multiple agents and job parallelism to increase the speed of your builds.

 Running multiple agents